JaymeeCasabuena/PanelPals-Angular/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

+## Learnings and Best Practices Applied

+- Followed a **feature-based project structure** to organize code and maintain scalability.
+- Utilized **Angular Reactive Forms** for user input handling, ensuring a robust and dynamic experience.
+- Leveraged **standalone components** and other **Angular 18+ features** to improve modularity and performance.
+- Incorporated **RxJS Subjects and BehaviorSubjects** for effective state management.
+- Created **reusable components** to maintain a DRY (Don't Repeat Yourself) approach throughout the project.
+- Applied the **Single Responsibility Principle (SRP)** to keep components, services, and logic focused and maintainable.
+- Enhanced understanding of modern Angular features and best practices to deliver a seamless user experience.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ## Contact